 In 2003, Sitnikov co-founded the Global Technology Symposium at Stanford University and served as its Vice President for Business Development until 2008.
 The Global Technology Symposium is the leading investment conference on venture capital, technology, and entrepreneurship in emerging markets.
 Each year, the Symposium brings together selected opinion leaders in business, finance, technology, and policymaking to Silicon Valley, where they share insights into the opportunities and challenges of globalization.

-Alexei leads the “Young professionals” working group at the Expert Council of the Agency for Strategic Initiatives.
+In addition to his position at Skoltech, Sitnikov currently leads the Young Professionals Working Group at the Expert Council of the Agency for Strategic Initiatives.

 He graduated with honors from the Department of History at Yaroslavl State University in 1995.
 In 1996, he received a Master of Political Science degree (with distinction) from the Central European University in Budapest.
 In 1997, he was awarded a Master’s Degree in Political Science from Stanford University.
 Until 2001 he was enrolled in a PhD program at Stanford with specializations in Comparative Politics, International Relations and Organizational Theory.